 The woman is Dr. Margay Sorensen, mother of Equinox, and also a scientist looking for a cure to her son's 'condition', but its her comment about Reed's lab that got my attention; the comment once again points out the vast financial resources Reed's genius has afforded the Fantastic Four.

-I've been griping about the Wasp's lack of power for a bit now but Claremont and Byrne has a surprise panel for us.
+I've been griping about the Wasp's lack of power for a bit now but Claremont and Byrne have a surprise panel for us.

 The Wasp has shrunk down to her 'wasp size' in order to avoid some Baxter Building security equipment gone haywire; so she's in front of this metal grill she normally would not be able to budge but she bends it as if she has super strength!
 It will later on be revealed that not only does she have enhanced strength, her stingers have also become more powerful - its all Hank Pym's doing it turns out.